bmw-software-engineering/lobster/docs/config_files.md

 Using `with prefix <string>` allows to filter items with a certain prefix in the `tag` attribute in the LOBSTER source file.
-For TRLC requirements the tag attribute corresponds to the requiremet name.
+For TRLC requirements the tag attribute corresponds to the requirement name.

 Specifically for requirements you can say: